-Fiscal Capacity quantitative measure, reflecting the resources over which a governmental unit can tax for generating revenue for public purposes.
-Participation rate - represents the labor force as a percentage of the population 15 years of age and over.
-Population density - given a geographical unit, the total number of individuals divided by the total area or that geographical unit.
-Population growth - the per cent change in the population of an area over a definite period of time.
-Social infrastructure consists of local municipal goods and services such as schools, water and sewage systems, health care facilities, secretarial facilities, law and fire protection.
-Unemployment rate - represents the number of unemployed persons as a per cent of the labor force Crowded dwelling - for census purposes, any dwelling in which the number of persons exceeds the number of rooms occupied
+- Fiscal Capacity a quantitative measure, reflecting the resources over which a governmental unit can tax for generating revenue for public purposes. - Participation rate represents the labor force as a percentage of the population 15 years of age and over. - Population density given a geographical unit, the total number of individuals divided by the total area of that geographical unit. - Population growth the per cent change in the population of an area over a definite period of time. - Social infrastructure consists of local municipal goods and services such as schools, water and sewage systems, health care facilities, secretarial facilities, law and fire protection. - Unemployment rate represents the number of unemployed persons as a per cent of the labor force - Crowded dwelling for census purposes, any dwelling in which the number of persons exceeds the number of rooms occupied